codeurjc-students/2019-LicenseManager/docs/LicencheckGuide.md

 - Private key: Needed on the backend of Licensoft web application to sign the Licenses that will be served to customers.
 - Public key: Needed on Licencheck to validate the sign of the License served on the Licensoft web app.

-A default pair of keys are offered to start using Licensoft and Licencheck without any extra configuration, but it can be configured with a new pair of keys:
+A default pair of keys are offered to start using Licensoft and Licencheck without any extra configuration, but it can be configured with a new pair of keys (see [InstallationGuide](INSTALLATION_GUIDE.md#gen-keys)).
-...

 Licencheck must be instantiated **without** parameters.
 ```
 Licencheck l = new Licencheck();
 ```
 If you want to override the Public Key, it must be setted as a **byte[]**.
 This key must be paired with the Private key of Licensoft web app  (see [InstallationGuide](INSTALLATION_GUIDE.md#gen-keys) to know how to generate a new pair and get the byte[] value of the public key).
 ```
 l.setKey(newKey);
 ```